-- Standard: readily available to the attacker, either for the identification of a vulnerability or for an attack.
-Example of standard equipment include: SW tools available or downloadable from the internet, such as SW debuggers, protocol analysers, or rooting tools exploiting flaws in a PC-device protocol.
-The hardware components for such equipment are limited to a PC client and usual cables to connect to the target device; - Specialized: not readily available to the attacker, but could be acquired without undue effort; e.g. power analysis tools, logical analyzers to be connected to JTAG pins, or use of hundreds of PCs linked across the Internet would fall into this category; - Bespoke: not readily available to the public as it may need to be specially produced (e.g. very sophisticated software), or because the equipment is so specialised that its distribution is controlled, possibly even restricted.
-Alternatively, the equipment may be very expensive, or consist of several specialized equipment units, - Multiple bespoke: different types of bespoke equipment are required for distinct steps of an attack.
+Standard: readily available to the attacker, either for the identification of a vulnerability or for an attack.
+Example of standard equipment include: software tools available or downloadable from the internet, such as software debuggers, protocol analyzers, or

+- rooting tools exploiting flaws in a PC-device protocol.
+Hardware equipment is limited to a PC client and cables to connect to the target device; - Specialized: not readily available to the attacker, but could be acquired without undue effort.
+Examples include power analysis tools, micro-probe workstation, laser equipment, or use of hundreds of PCs linked across the Internet.
+Specialized equipment may be revised to Standard in case equipment becomes available to buy from the Internet at a reasonable cost; - Bespoke: not readily available to the public as it may need to be specially produced, or because the equipment is so Specialized that its distribution is controlled, possibly even restricted.
+Alternatively, the equipment may be very expensive, or consist of several Specialized equipment units; - Multiple bespoke: different types of Bespoke equipment are required for distinct steps of an attack.